- What is Tulip Indicators?

 Why another technical analysis indicator library?

 I was working on a number of finance projects, and the existing indicator libraries weren't good enough.
 In almost every case, other indicator libraries lacked good documentation, they used slow algorithms, and in some cases they had correctness bugs.
 Many of the alternatives aren't actively developed anymore, so they will likely never improve.
 Another primary motivation for a clean start was the chance to implement a decent library interface.
-The alternative libraries do a bad job of this, in my opinion.
+The alternative libraries do a poor job of this, in my opinion.

 Why ANSI C?